prathimacode-hub/Lets-Just-Hack-And-Party/README.md

 ![DataStax Astra](https://img.shields.io/badge/database-DataStax%20Astra-darkblue?style=for-the-badge&logo=appveyor)
 ----------------------------------------------------------------------------------------------------

+**This project won as a winner in category of Top Performing Teams in Hack Table 2021"

 ## INSPIRATION🌸✨👌

 We wanted to help out the beginners and thus we came up with this idea to help them by providing curated starter code for a wide variety of projects so that they can enthusiastically participate in hackathons without any hassles.